thomasjvu/amadeus/README.md

 </div>

 ## Technologies
-Amadeus is currently hosted on [Replit](https://amadeus.thomasjvu.repl.co), and uses Node.js on the backend with the Express framework to keep the bot running even when the replit is closed.
+Amadeus is currently hosted on [Replit](https://amadeus.thomasjvu.repl.co).
+It uses Node.js on the backend with the Express framework.
 The frontend uses vanilla HTML/CSS/JavaScript.

 ### NPM Packages
 - OpenAI